Guidance for businesses and organisations holding EU trade marks at the end of the transition period.

 There will be no changes to UK-registered trade marks as a result of the UK leaving the EU.

-If you have a pending EUTM application, you’ll be able to apply to register a comparable UK trade mark in the 9 months after 1 January 2021.
+If you have a pending EUTM application, you’ll be able to apply to register the same trade mark as a UK right within nine months after the end of the transition period, this being up to and including 30 September 2021.
 You’ll keep the earlier filing date of the pending EUTM.

 Receiving a comparable UK trade mark